Pratik-Nikam/JPaint-App/README.md

 ---
 * **Sprint 1**

-1. Draw Rectangle
+1. Draw Rectangle.
-2. Undo Redo
+2. Undo and Redo operations.

 The class is creating the object of static factory according to the shapes and then adding the shapes into linked list.
 After that, class is calling listener using update method to draw shapes on canvas.